Virgin Australia axes Christchurch-Sydney services, cuts back on others

 Loss-making Virgin Australia is axing its Christchurch to Sydney flights and cutting back on flying out of Auckland.

-After reporting a $377 annual loss in August it said it would cut 750 jobs, merge business divisions as part of a sweeping review of its operations.
+After reporting a $377 million annual loss in August it said it would cut 750 jobs, merge business divisions as part of a sweeping review of its operations.

 READ MORE: